CISS-VAE/CISS-VAE-python/README.md

 imputed_data, vae = run_cissvae(data = data,
 ## Dataset params
-    val_percent = 0.1, ## Fraction of non-missing data held out for validation
+    val_proportion = 0.1, ## Fraction of non-missing data held out for validation
     replacement_value = 0.0,
     columns_ignore = data.columns[:5], ## Names of columns to ignore when selecting validation dataset (and clustering if you do not provide clusters).
 For example, demographic columns with no missingness. print_dataset = True,